(This article may or may not contain affiliate links. What does that mean?)

 The self-guided audio tour of Eastern State Penitentiary narrated by Steve Buscemi tells the story of how – and why – the prison was constructed in the 1800s, and also includes fascinating first-person accounts recorded by former guards and prisoners who lived and worked there.
 The prison is also believed to be haunted, and as early as the 1940s, officers and inmates reported mysterious visions and eerie experiences inside its walls.
 In fact, footage captured on the second tier of Cellblock 12 by paranormal investigators during the filming for SyFy Channel’s “Ghost Hunters” is still one of the most controversial ghost sightings in history.

-So, by combining your family vacation with a walk through history, you’re not only getting some down time, you’re also using your finely honed multi-tasking skills to educate your teens.
-They can see George Washington’s tent and the Liberty Bell; they can literally stand in the room where the Declaration of Independence was signed; and they can possibly see a ghost of an Eastern State Penitentiary prisoner.
-That’s a pretty cool family vacation (and might even get them an A on their next U.S. History test if they were paying attention).
+So, by combining your family vacation with a walk-through history, you’re not only getting some downtime, you’re also using your finely honed multi-tasking skills to educate your teens.
+They can see George Washington’s tent and the Liberty Bell; they can literally stand in the room where the Declaration of Independence was signed; they can possibly see a ghost of an Eastern State Penitentiary prisoner.
+Finally, to convince them that you’re really not all that dated and have some hip left in you too, make reservations at Zahav restaurant.
+It’ll be the victory meal you all deserve after your deep dive.
+Now, that’s a pretty cool family vacation (and might even get them an A on their next U.S. History test if they were paying attention).
 Win-win.